gersonrpq/Platzi-library/README.md

 Also some queries for the process of transactions and insights are made.

-the full schema and data were done using mysqldump.
+The full schema and data file was made by using mysqldump.